inclusivenaming/website/content/about.md

 title: "About the Inclusive Naming Initiative"
 ---

-The Inclusive Naming Initiative’s mission is to help companies and projects remove all harmful and unclear language of any kind and replace it with an agreed-upon set of neutral terms.
-The initiative’s goal is to define processes and tools to remove harmful language from projects.
-This includes creating a comprehensive list of terms with replacements, language evaluation frameworks and templates, and infrastructure to aid the transition.
-Red Hat, IBM, LF Networking, and the Kubernetes Naming WG are all already on board.

-## Goals

-We're looking to:

-* Provide a consistent set of **language recommendations** in projects
+The Inclusive Naming Initiative’s mission is to promote and facilitate replacing harmful and exclusionary language in information technology

+## Activities, Goals, and Deliverables

+We're looking to bring together a community of information technology organizations and professionals to collaboratively:

+* Define **processes** for removing harmful and exclusionary language from software, APIs, standards, and other IT-related materials
+* Develop **resources and tools** such as a comprehensive list of harmful terms and suggested replacements, language evaluation frameworks, templates, and guidance and best practice materials
 * Recommend **implementation paths** for different use cases
 * Provide **tooling** to measure implementation success
 * Act as a platform for **community recognition** of organizations actively doing the work